Appearance

 - Workflow graph layout persistence for the visual Trading Clone Block.

-- Pipeline API and preview endpoint.
+- Pipeline API and save-time validation.

 - Effective context resolver that reads structured SQLite memories.

-- Decision run/action tables and repository.
+/admin/ingestion. - Decision run/action tables and repository.

 - Decision worker loop with cadence checks and a pluggable engine interface.